Anttwo/MACARONS/README.md

 You will notice that, for each scene, the corresponding subdirectory in `./data/scenes/` also contains a file named `settings.json`. <br>
-You will have to write such files if you want to apply MACARONS on your own custom 3D scenes.<br>
+If you want to apply MACARONS on your own custom 3D scenes, you can either run a script to automatically generate this file (as described below), or write it by yourself.<br>
 These files contain input hyperparameters for the 3D scenes to explore.
 In particular, to write your own `settings.json` you have to decide on:
 - A **bounding box** delimiting the exploration area.
 For better results, you should scale the 3D mesh